OliverGray03/MS2-Example/readme.md

 ## Testing

 ### Testing User Stories

+- There was primarily one main user type of this site, someone  who supports a league one football team and travels around the country to away games.
+They are interested in finding out where in the country stadiums are located and are looking for more information regarding the stadiums.
+To ensure this user was getting a positive experience when using the site i performed/followed the below steps;
+ -
+ -
+- Find out more about the Ground Hopper community and follow peoples stories on social media
+ - listed in the footer of both pages are clear links to the social media pages
+ - All these links change colour in the theme of the page to indicate they are clickable links
+ - As is best practice these pages open in a new tab for the user so they can return to the gym page easily

 ### Testing Performance
 ### Testing Functionality
 ### Known Bugs

 - Whislt working on the EmailJS for the contact form i encountered an error on sending a test email, the error message can be veiwed [here](https://olivergray03.github.io/MS2-Example/assets/images/Contactformbug.jpg).
 My origianl code looked like [this](https://olivergray03.github.io/MS2-Example/assets/readmelinks/contactformbugoriginalcode.jpg) to overcome this i modified the JS code to prevent the form from posting.
 My final coded can be veiwed [here]().
 ### Further Testing